 Hybrid Electric Vehicles (HEVs) use a battery that powers an electric motor, and an internal combustion engine.
 The electricity in the battery is generated by the ICE and regenerative braking.
 HEVs cannot be plugged into the grid to be charged.
 The battery allows for improved efficiency, and can reduce engine idling.

-When an electric vehicle is plugged into an recharging source, it receives electricity from the power grid, or from stationary renewable energy resources.
-Although fossil fuel-burning methods of electricity production may contribute to air pollution, electric vehicles themselves are considered zero-emission vehicles because the motors produce no exhaust or tailpipe emissions.
-When an electric vehicle is paired with a non-polluting method of electricity generation, the entire electrification process can be considered zero-emission.
+When a electric vehicle is plugged into an recharging source, it receives electricity from the power grid, or from stationary renewable energy resources.
+Although fossil fuel-burning methods of electricity production may contribute to air pollution, a pure electric vehicle produce zero-emission.
+When an electric vehicle is paired with a non-polluting method of charging the entire electrification process can be considered zero-emission.